 Q1 Are you a Counselling Agency?

-Q2 What will it cost?
+Q2 What did it cost?

 Q3 How many sessions will I need?

 Only you will be able to determine that, but you will be free to stop at any time.
 A single past trauma may be resolvable in a handful of sessions.
 Some problems and issues (e.g. repeated traumas or multiple and complex attachment issues) can be resolved reasonably quickly (perhaps 6-12 sessions).
 Others may take rather longer especially if complex, multiple issues are involved (possibly 13-25 sessions).
 Some clients benefit from even longer-term counselling because they need ongoing support to cope with life's challenges, or they've had chronic trauma and attachment issues, or long term and severe dissociation.
 I would be sensitive to your needs, your goals and your ability to invest your time and money to get the help you seek.
 But I retired in mid-October 2021 so this impacted the number of sessions available, or highlighted a need for sessions to be longer than 60 minutes.

 Q4 Which days and time of day can I come?

 3 Counties Counselling Service and Objective Reach Counselling Services are now both closed.

 Q5 How would I know how to see you for counselling?

 I used to respond as quickly as I could to a client's initial enquiry by phone or e-mail.
 Latterly I only practised online, using Zoom (or, if necessary VSee, WhatsApp Video or telephone), which I could help clients find and use.
 I used to send clients a two-page MS Word document to explain online work and technology, give them important tips, tell them how to pay my session fees directly, and respond to agree to work with me on-line.

 Q6 How did I know you would keep what I say confidential?